Life on Mars (British TV series): International

 The original version also was broadcast in Canada from September 2006 to April 2007 on BBC Canada, and from 8 January 2008 to 23 April 2008 on Télé-Québec in French and Showcase in English.

-In New Zealand the original series was broadcast on TV One from February 2007, being described as "sensationally well-made" by a NZ website.
+In New Zealand the original series was broadcast on TV One from February 2007, being described as "sensationally well-made" by an NZ website.
 Series two was broadcast from June 2008, with the final screening on 4 August 2008.

 In Australia the original British version was broadcast on ABC1 from 20 May 2007, with the second following during February 2008.
 The US version broadcast on 5 February 2009 on Network Ten.

 In the Republic of Ireland RTÉ Two broadcast the series from June 2007 in a late evening slot, following RTÉ News on Two.

 The first series of the original Life on Mars was broadcast in the United States on BBC America from July 2006 to August 2007 and was broadcast in 2010 on some public television stations, with the second series being broadcast from December 2007 to January 2008.
 Acorn Media released both series on DVD in 2008.

 The show has also been transmitted in Croatia (Croatian Radiotelevision), Sweden (a cut version on SVT 2), Netherlands (Nederland 3), in Germany (Kabel 1), Greece (Skai TV), Spain (Antena.neox), Israel (Hot), Italy (Rai Due), Japan, Serbia (B92), Norway (NRK) and Estonia (ERR).
 Sub began broadcasting Life on Mars in Finland in April 2008, and ATV World started broadcasting the show in Hong Kong on 13 July 2008, France (13ème Rue).
 In Hungary (Duna TV) Life on Mars started in March 2011.

 French-German broadcaster Arte also aired the series in 2023.